Game sessions and workshop with local policy makers in Indonesia

-The Indonesian game named ComMoDo (for COMpanion MOdelling in InDOnesia) that was developed by Nur Hasanah, PhD student of ETH Zurich was played with district officials from the Kutai Kartanegara District in October 2017.
+OPAL has won the trust of local policy makers in Kutai Kartanegara district, East Kalimantan, where three game sessions and one workshop were organized in October and December 2017, with the help of CIFOR.
+The Indonesian game ComMoDo (short for COMpanion MOdelling in InDOnesia), developed by Nur Hasanah, PhD student of ETH Zurich was played with district officials from the Kutai Kartanegara District in October 2017.
 The officials came from different units responsible for plantation business, management, planting and seeding, and development of land and smallholders.
 Two more game sessions were organized in December 2017.
 The first one gathered heads of three villages around the OPAL project site, one staff of the Rea Kaltim oil palm company, and one official from the district plantation agency.
 The third game was held in the village of Buluq Sen with community members.

 Mr Ariansyah, the village head of Kehala Ilir, whose people are mostly fishermen, said that “from this game, I am happy to discuss and agree that we should all together make efforts to conserve the resources for the sake of sustainability of natural resources both upstream and downstream.”